Top 10 Canvas Accessibility Checks

 In providing content via pages and/or modules in Canvas, maintain consistency in titles, navigation, module structure, weekly activities, etc., so format does not detract from the content.

 Use Meaningful Hyperlinks

-Instead of http://uwb.edu/learningtech use the Learning Technologies website.
+Instead of http://uwb.edu/learningtech use the Office of Digital Learning & Innovation website.
 Avoid links such as Click Here, which is not meaningful.
 Tip: When you print Canvas pages, all full URLs will be included as part of the printout.

 The Canvas Rich Text Editor has options for adding unordered lists (with bullets) and ordered lists (with numbers).
 When lists are created as using the built-in option, it helps users of screen readers to understand how the content is organized.

 Don't Rely Fully on Color or Position

 Instead of "Required fields are in red" use "Required fields are marked with an asterisk *"

 Instead of "Click on the button on the bottom right" use "Select the Submit button"

 Assign Header Row to Tables